steveiliop56/tinyauth-docs/docs/reference/api.md

 # API

-Tinyauth has a very simple API used for both traefik and the web UI, all of the available paths are listed below:
+Tinyauth has a very simple API used for both traefik and the web UI, all of the available endpoints are listed below.

 ## Healthcheck